Baraka

 Story & Plot Summary: Baraka

-Quick Plot Summary: Released in 1992, Baraka is a Documentary film directed by Ron Fricke.
+Quick Plot Summary: Released in 1992, Baraka is a Documentary film directed by Ron Fricke, written by Constantine Nicholas.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Patrick Disanto.
+It provides a scannable look at the movie's central conflict involving Patrick Disanto as Journeyman (uncredited).

 Story Breakdown